Coagulation: Medical assessment

-The contact activation (intrinsic) pathway is initiated by activation of the "contact factors" of plasma, and can be measured by the activated partial thromboplastin time (aPTT) test.
+The contact activation (intrinsic) pathway is initiated by activation of the contact activation system, and can be measured by the activated partial thromboplastin time (aPTT) test.

 The tissue factor (extrinsic) pathway is initiated by release of tissue factor (a specific cellular lipoprotein), and can be measured by the prothrombin time (PT) test.
 PT results are often reported as ratio (INR value) to monitor dosing of oral anticoagulants such as warfarin.

 The quantitative and qualitative screening of fibrinogen is measured by the thrombin clotting time (TCT).
-Measurement of the exact amount of fibrinogen present in the blood is generally done using the Clauss method for fibrinogen testing.
+Measurement of the exact amount of fibrinogen present in the blood is generally done using the Clauss fibrinogen assay.
 Many analysers are capable of measuring a "derived fibrinogen" level from the graph of the Prothrombin time clot.

 If a coagulation factor is part of the contact activation or tissue factor pathway, a deficiency of that factor will affect only one of the tests: Thus hemophilia A, a deficiency of factor VIII, which is part of the contact activation pathway, results in an abnormally prolonged aPTT test but a normal PT test.
-The exceptions are prothrombin, fibrinogen, and some variants of FX that can be detected only by either aPTT or PT.
+Deficiencies of common pathway factors prothrombin, fibrinogen, FX, and FV will prolong both aPTT and PT.
 If an abnormal PT or aPTT is present, additional testing will occur to determine which (if any) factor is present as aberrant concentrations.

-Deficiencies of fibrinogen (quantitative or qualitative) will affect all screening tests.
+Deficiencies of fibrinogen (quantitative or qualitative) will prolong PT, aPTT, thrombin time, and reptilase time.